tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/room_shimla.jpg"></center>

-We had dinner at the local chinese shop after which we roamed around the famous mall road.
+We had dinner at the local Chinese cuisine shop after which we roamed around the famous mall road.
 Handicrafts were priced off the roof.
 No wonder, given the amount of tourists which flocked this city.

 <center><img src="/content/images/2016/12/room_shimla_1.jpg"></center>